Thirlan/ThirlanStellarisMPBalance/patch_notes.md

 ## Min-Max tweaks

 ### Nerfs
- * Negotiate with crime lord: Period event with 1% probability every month to cause a spike in crime if crime lord deal exists on a planet
+ * Negotiate with crime lord: New events have a chance of occuring every year for every planet that has negotiated with crime lord.
+The event will cause the following:
+  ** 4% chance: Crime wave event
+  ** 2% chance: End of crime lord deal and Criminal Underworld event.
+Criminal Underworld can stack with Crime Wave.
  * Robotic Workers Tech: Tech cost 4000 from 3000
  * Droids Tech: Tech cost 8000 from 6000
  * Habitats: 1750 alloys from 1500 alloys
- * Early Player military rush: All players (AIs not included) start with a passive 33% boost to starbase damage, -33% starbase upgrade cost, -33 defense platform build cost for the first 15 years of the game.
+ * Be careful out there: All players (AIs not included) start with a passive 33% boost to starbase damage, -33% starbase upgrade cost, -33 defense platform build cost for the first 15 years of the game.

 ### Boosts
  * Gene Clinics: healthcare worker +8% pop growth from +5%